the fault of the pollutants?

 “Nine chemicals tested in urine samples”

-According to scientists, the mixture of chemical pollutants in everyday products could explain the decline in male fertility.
+According to scientists, the mixture of chemical pollutants in everyday products might explain the decline in male fertility.
 To reach this conclusion, the authors analyzed “nine jointly controlled chemicals in urine samples from 98 young Danish men”.
 Thus, the authors found several substances dangerous for the fertility of men.
 Bisphenols (A, F, S) first of all, which are present in the manufacture of electronic equipment, food packaging, but also in varnish or paint.

 The list of hazardous pollutants